berkeleycole/Adapt1/MY-ADAPT-README.md

 This is my first Adapt course.
 To start the program, clone the repository and cd into it.
+Make sure NodeJs is intalled and run:
+	npm install
+	adapt install
+	npm install grunt

-Make sure NodeJs, npm, and Grunt are installed, then run:
+Once Adapt and Grunt are installed, then run:

 	grunt build